pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       PDF only: Change an embedded file given its entry number or name.
 All parameters are optional.
 Letting them default leads to a no-operation.

       :arg int/str n: index or name of entry.
-For an integer ``0 <= n < embeddedFileCount`` must be true.
+An integer must be in ``range(0, embeddedFileCount)``.
-      :arg bytes/bytearray buffer: the new file content.
+      :arg bytes|bytearray|BytesIO buffer: the new file content.

+         .. versionchanged:: 1.14.13
+            ``io.BytesIO`` is now also supported.

       :arg str filename: the new filename.
       :arg str ufilename: the new unicode filename.
       :arg str desc: the new description.